Skip to Main Content

 image085

-High angle, direct lighting (Figs. 32b-c) clearly produces unacceptable results in not meeting acceptable feature-specific part/background contrast – ion this case, the codes against their immediate background.
-Low angle light (Fig. 32d) improves the code contrast which may well be an acceptable solution.
-However, looking more closely at the upper right well, we do notice a “shadow” crescent.
+High angle, direct lighting (Figs. 26b-c) clearly produces unacceptable results in not meeting acceptable feature-specific part/background contrast, in this case, the codes against their immediate background.
+Low angle light (Fig. 26d) improves the code contrast which may well be an acceptable solution.
+However, looking more closely at the upper right well, we do notice a crescent shaped shadow.
 This is to be expected if we consider that the wells do have walls that are not otherwise conspicuous in this largely top-down lighting geometry sequence.
 The crescent is formed because the walls are vignetting the light somewhat, but not to the extent to otherwise block the view of the 2-D code.
 Nonetheless, we do have to consider whether this low angle ring light solution is robust enough to be effective for all part presentation situations and circumstances.
 For example, had the codes been offset sufficiently from the center, they may have been vignetted, precluding adequate reading.

 Dark Field Lighting

 Dark field lighting can be subdivided into circular and linear (directional) types, the former requiring a specific light head geometry design.
-This type of lighting is characterized by low or medium angle of light incidence, typically requiring proximity, particularly for the circular light head varieties (Fig. 27b).
+This type of lighting is characterized by low or medium angle of light incidence, typically requiring a very short light working distance, particularly for the circular light head types (Fig. 28b).

 Bright Field vs. Dark Field